-We intend to use the net proceeds from this offering to repay a portion of outstanding indebtedness under debt facilities that we may have in place from time to time, including the Credit Facility, to fund new investment opportunities, and for other general corporate purposes.
-As of March 31, 2021, we had \$41.2 million outstanding under the Credit Facility.
-Advances under the Credit Facility generally bear interest at a 30-day LIBOR plus 2.85% per annum.
-The Credit Facility has a revolving period end date of July 15, 2021.
-If our Credit Facility is not renewed or extended by July 15, 2021, all principal and interest will be due and payable on or before April 15, 2022.
+We intend to use the net proceeds from this offering to repay a portion of the amount outstanding under the Credit Facility, to fund new investment opportunities, and for other general corporate purposes.
+As of October 7, 2019, we had \$118.6 million outstanding under the Credit Facility.
+Advances under the Credit Facility generally bear interest at a 30-day LIBOR plus 2.85% per annum, with an unused commitment fee of 0.50% when the average unused commitment amount for the reporting period is less than or equal to 50%, 0.75% when the average unused commitment amount for the reporting period is greater than 50% but less than or equal to 65%, and 1.00% when the average unused commitment amount for the reporting period is greater than 65%.
+The Credit Facility has a revolving period end date of January 15, 2021.
+If our Credit Facility is not renewed or extended by January 15, 2021, all principal and interest will be due and payable on or before April 15, 2022.